reactjs/react.dev/content/docs/codebase-overview.md

 You can use `__DEV__` pseudo-global variable in the codebase to guard development-only blocks of code.

-It is inlined during the compile step, and turns into `process.env.NODE_ENV !== 'production'` checks in the CommonJS builds.
+It is inlined during the compile step and turns into `process.env.NODE_ENV !== 'production'` checks in the CommonJS builds.

 For standalone builds, it becomes `true` in the unminified build, and gets completely stripped out with the `if` blocks it guards in the minified build.